 A valid NPI is required on all Claim submissions.
-Providers must report any changes in their NPI or subparts to Senior Whole Health as soon as possible, not to exceed 30 calendar days from the change.
-Senior Whole Health supports the CMS recommendations around NPPES data verification and encourages our Provider network to verify Provider data via nppes.cms.hhs.gov.
-Senior Whole Health may validate the NPI submitted in a Claim transaction is a valid NPI and is recognized as part of the NPPES data.
+Providers must report any changes in their NPI or subparts to Molina as soon as possible, not to exceed thirty (30) calendar days from the change.

+Molina supports the CMS recommendations around NPPES data verification and encourages our Provider network to verify Provider data via nppes.cms.hhs.gov.
+Molina may validate the NPI submitted in a Claim transaction is a valid NPI and is recognized as part of the NPPES data.

-Required elements
+Required Elements

-Electronic submitters should use the Implementation Guide and Senior Whole Health Companion Guide for format and code set information when submitting or receiving files directly with Senior Whole Health.
+Electronic submitters should use the Implementation Guide and Molina Companion Guide for format and code set information when submitting or receiving files directly with Molina.
 In addition to the Implementation Guide and Companion Guide, electronic submitters should use the appropriate state specific Companion Guides and Provider Manuals.
 These documents are subject to change as new information is available.

-Please check the Senior Whole Health website at MolinaHealthcare.com/providers/ma/swh/home under Claims & Authorizations and then Electronic Data Interchange (EDI)>Companion Guide Information for regularly updated information regarding Senior Whole Health's companion guide requirements.
-Be sure to choose the appropriate state from the drop-down list on the top of the page.
-In addition to the Senior Whole Health Companion Guide, it is also necessary to use the state Health Plan-specific companion guides, which are also available on our Senior Whole Health website for your convenience (remember to choose the appropriate state from the drop-down list).
+Please check the Molina website at MolinaHealthcare/providers/sc/duals/home under EDI>Companion Guides for regularly updated information regarding Molina's companion guide requirements.
+Be sure to choose the appropriate State from the drop-down list on the top of the page.
+In addition to the Molina Companion Guide, it is also necessary to use the State Health Plan specific companion guides, which are also available on our Molina website for your convenience (remember to choose the appropriate state from the drop-down list).

-Electronic claim submissions will adhere to specifications for submitting medical claims data in standardized Accredited Standards Committee (ASC) X12N 837 formats.
-Electronic claims are validated for compliance with Strategic National Implementation Process (SNIP) levels 1 to 5.
+Electronic Claim submissions will adhere to specifications for submitting medical Claim data in standardized Accredited Standards Committee (ASC) X12N 837 formats.
+Electronic Claims are validated for compliance with Strategic National Implementation Process (SNIP) levels 1 to 5.